chapter 01

 "Okay, mother."

-I picked out my ugliest dress and followed my mother to the table.
+I threw on my most ugly dress, allowed my mother to brush my hair then followed her to the table.
 The Zimmers had their son with them.
 The last single one.
 He looked like a priest and a bore.
 Sammy Simpleton was not fooled by my ugly dress.
-He didn't care that I didn't look at him.
-He wanted to make babies with me.
-His parents wanted him to make babies with me and my parents hinted at the possibility that it was time for me to make babies with Sammy Simpleton.
+He didn’t care that I didn’t look at him.
+He wanted nothing other than to make babies with me.
+Or better said, he wanted to please his parents who wanted him to make babies with me and my parents hinted very openly at the possibility that it was time for me to make babies with Sammy Simpleton.

 I'm a lesbian.

-I didn't say it.
+I didn’t say it.
 I just thought it.
-If I said it I would be forbidden to see Liz.
-So I said the next worst thing I could think of.
+If I said it I would be forbidden to see Susanna.
+So I said the next worst thing I could think of to Sammy’s mother.

 "I'm going to study theater and dance."